Sustainability Series

 The webinar is split into two sessions – the first focuses on greater and alternative uses of limestone and the second covers calcined clays, recycled fines and stock-piled fly ash.

-Catch up on-demand: A presentation given on the evening has now been recorded as an on-demand resource.
+Catch up on-demand: The event was recorded and is available as an on-demand resource.
 The webinar is available here.

 __________________________________________________________________

-Catch up on-demand: A presentation given on the evening has now been recorded as an on-demand resource.
+Catch up on-demand: The event was recorded and is available as an on-demand resource.
 The webinar is available here.

-- An introduction to SCMs and some alternative binder technologies can be found downloaded here.
+- An introduction to SCMs and some alternative binder technologies can be downloaded here.

 __________________________________________________________________